AshrafOmara12/Ukraine-Conflict-Twitter-Data-Pipeline/README.md

 # Ukraine-Conflict-Twitter-Data-Pipeline
 In this project, I will create a data pipeline to move data from kaggle to gcs then to BigQuery stored as table.
-The dataset consists around 400 csv files that contains the tweets content related to the Ukraine Conflict from frin April 2022 till now.
-The dataset is updated everyday on kaggle dataset [https://www.kaggle.com/datasets/bwandowando/ukraine-russian-crisis-twitter-dataset-1-2-m-rows] with size around 20 GB,  and I will move the files on daily basis also to gcs.
-I will use spark job on Dataproc cluster to process the data from gcs to bigquery and make all of the required transformation and partioning before pushing the data to Bigquery.The dataset contains different cases in the text columns that will cleaned and create sentiment analysis on the tweets content to check the sentiment from the begining of the war till now.
+The dataset consists around 400 csv files that contains the tweets content related to the Ukraine Conflict from April 2022 till now.
+The dataset is updated everyday on kaggle dataset [https://www.kaggle.com/datasets/bwandowando/ukraine-russian-crisis-twitter-dataset-1-2-m-rows] with size around 20 GB now,  and I will move the files on daily basis also to gcs.
+I will create spark job on Dataproc cluster to process the data from gcs to bigquery and make all of the required transformation and partioning before pushing the data to Bigquery.The dataset contains different cases in the text columns that will cleaned and create sentiment analysis on the tweets content to check the sentiment from the begining of the war till now.
 Then, I will use Google Looker Studio to connect to Bigqquery and build the dashboard.

 # Technologies
 - Python the main programmimg language for this project.